 Love long rides and motorcycle touring, but hate the unpleasantness that follows?

-Here are some tips for riding a motorcycle that will help ease your discomfort.
+Here’s some advice for riding long-distance that will, hopefully, ease your discomfort.

-When it comes to the long-haul, you need all the motorcycle riding advice you can get because aches and pains caused by prolonged rides are inevitable.
-But don’t let this deter you from fulfilling your long-distance journey; there are steps you can take to counteract the discomfort (at least temporarily).
+When it comes to the long-haul, you need all the motorcycle touring tips you can get because aches and pains caused by prolonged rides are inevitable.
+But don’t let this deter you from fulfilling your journey; there are steps you can take to counteract the discomfort:

 Build up your stamina.

 What is stamina?
-It’s your ability to endure situations that test your physical and mental constitutions (i.e. motorcycle riding), and you can only build up your stamina by, you guessed it, exercising and riding regularly.
+It’s your ability to endure situations that test your physical and mental constitutions, and you can only build up your stamina by exercising and riding regularly.
 When you get to the gym, focus on your back, shoulders, core, and legs.
 You can also buy compression garments to further prevent long-term muscle soreness.

 Pro tip: Biker shorts are a great alternative to full-on compression garments.

 Stretching promotes relaxation, which is a key ingredient of comfortable motorcycle riding.
 Ideally, you would begin stretching at least a couple weeks before your trip, focusing specifically on muscles that you’ll be utilizing while riding: arms, wrists, shoulders, legs, core, and, most importantly, your back.
 But it doesn’t stop there—you also need to stretch every time you stop to rest or fill up!

 These can get pretty pricey depending on where you shop (RevZilla has throttle locks listed for as little as 6 bucks!), but they’re totally worth it.
 And I speak from experience.
 Your wrists will be the first of many body parts that will be screaming at you after hours of sustained riding.